thaliaarchi/git-transform-repo/docs/strange_objects.md

+# Strange and invalid Git object formats

-# Known `git fsck` violations
+## `git fsck` reports

 A list of all error messages reported by `git fsck` and known violations of them in the wild.
-The messages are sourced from what is printed by [`fsck.c`](https://git.kernel.org/pub/scm/git/git.git/tree/fsck.c?id=3bd955d26919e149552f34aacf8a4e6368c26cec), rather than from [its documentation](https://git-scm.com/docs/git-fsck#_fsck_messages).
+The messages are sourced from what fsck [prints](https://git.kernel.org/pub/scm/git/git.git/tree/fsck.c?id=3bd955d26919e149552f34aacf8a4e6368c26cec), rather than from [its documentation](https://git-scm.com/docs/git-fsck#_fsck_messages).

 - `badDate`: invalid author/committer line - bad date (ERROR, commit or tag)